Plant protection products

 Similar to the use of drift-reducing crop protection equipment or equipment parts, the dust drift of pneumatic precision air seeders with suction air systems can be reduced by technical measures in order to limit unacceptable exposure on the environment - especially on "non-target organisms" such as bees.

-The decree of the Federal Ministry of Agriculture, Regions and Tourism (BMLRT), the amendment of the decree as well as the current list of drift reducing devices and equipment parts and the list of dust drift reducing pneumatic precision air seeders with suction air system can be found below in the downloads.
+The decree of the Federal Ministry of Agriculture, Forestry, Regions and Water Management (BML), the amendment of the decree as well as the current list of drift reducing devices and equipment parts and the list of dust drift reducing pneumatic precision air seeders with suction air system can be found below in the downloads.

 Testing of plant protection equipment before placing on the market

 The Austrian Working Group for Integrated Pest Management (ÖAIP) awards a quality label to devices that meet the requirements of ÖAIP in terms of equipment and function.
 The current register of quality label devices can be found on the ÖAIP homepage.